ankitnewjobs/Azure-Practices-Examples/Example: 07/Demo.md

 23. Start another browser window and test this URL - http://<frontend ip address>/video/.

 24. Verify you are directed to the video server (vm2).

+# Key takeaways

+- Azure Load Balancer is an excellent choice for distributing network traffic across multiple virtual machines at the transport layer (OSI layer 4 - TCP and UDP).

+- Public Load Balancers are used to load balance internet traffic to your VMs.
+An internal (or private) load balancer is used where private IPs are needed at the frontend only.

+- The Basic load balancer is for small-scale applications that don’t need high availability or redundancy.
+The Standard load balancer is for high performance and ultra-low latency.

+- Azure Application Gateway is a web traffic (OSI layer 7) load balancer that enables you to manage traffic to your web applications.

+- The Application Gateway Standard tier offers all the L7 functionality, including load balancing, The WAF tier adds a firewall to check for malicious traffic.

+- An Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example URI path or host headers.